ansible/community-docs/execution_environments/how_to_build_and_test_first_ee.rst

 Here, we will test the EE you created in the :ref:`Building your first EE<build_first_ee>` section against the localhost and a remote target.

+You can now proceed being in your home (or any other arbitrary) directory.

 Run against localhost
 ---------------------